 Ripley junior Sarah Williams has proven to be a force in the paint and hit six straight free throws in the fourth period that kept the Lady Vikings close in the final seconds.
 She hit 10-of-14 from the charity stripe in the game.
 Williams has done an outstanding job of taking the reins from graduated All Mountain State Athletic Conference center Paige Smith.

-Williams turned in her second double-double in a week while leading all scorers in the game with 18 and pulling down 11 boards.
+Page 2 of 2 - Williams turned in her second double-double in a week while leading all scorers in the game with 18 and pulling down 11 boards.

 Ravenswood had balanced scoring with Taylor Treadway, Melonna Carmichael and Taylor Youell netting nine points each, Treadway added six rebounds and two steals and Youell added four assists, four rebounds and a steal.